zitadel/typescript/README.md

     verify --> B[signedin]
 ```

-You can find a more detailed documentation of the different pages [here](./apps/login/readme.md).
+You can find a more detailed documentation of the different pages [on this link](./apps/login/readme.md).

 #### Custom translations